Furlough: Coronavirus Job Retention Scheme

 - Do we need to document the furlough arrangement in writing?

 - What period can we claim the grant in respect of?

 - Which workers are covered by the scheme?

-- Employees who are self-isolating or on sick leave - can we put them on furlough?
+- What about employees who are self-isolating or on sick leave?

 - Can an employee start working for another employer while on furlough?